warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     [MAIL_ROOT]
-        If you want to start XMail as a simple test you must setup an environment variable MAIL_ROOT that point to the XMail Server root directory.
+        If you want to start XMail as a simple test you must setup an environment variable MAIL_ROOT that points to the XMail Server root directory.

         Linux/etc.: